Mymensingh Girls' Cadet College: Academics

 Mymensingh Girls' Cadet College is one of the top educational institutions in the country academically.
 Like all other cadet colleges, it follows the English version of the National Curriculum as prescribed by the National Curriculum and Textbook Board.
 The cadet college education begins in the 7th grade and ends with the 12th grade.
 The number of cadets in each grade is no more than 50.
 Cadets undertake the Junior School Certificate (JSC), Secondary School Certificate (SSC) and Higher Secondary Certificate (HSC) examinations.

 Extra-curricular activities

 Cultural activities

 The cadet college education includes various cultural activities for the cadets to explore their wider potential.
-Throughout the year different inter-house performance competitions are held: Qirat, Poetry Recitation (Bengali and English), Extempore Speech (Bengali and English), Debate (Bengali and English), Elocution (Bengali and English), General Knowledge, Current affairs, Music, Dance and Painting competitions.
+Throughout the year, different inter-house performance competitions are held: Qirat, Poetry Recitation (Bengali and English), Extempore Speech (Bengali and English), Debate (Bengali and English), Elocution (Bengali and English), General Knowledge, Current affairs, Music, Dance, and Painting competitions.
 Further, the inter-house Wall Magazine (Bengali and English) competitions are also held.
 The three houses organise their own house cultural nights each term.
-On the basis of the result of different competitions, the champion and runner-up house are awarded trophies.
+On the basis of the results of different competitions, the champion and runner-up houses are awarded trophies.